Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Related Work

+Overall, existing methods either restrict the search space, rely on expensive training or execution, or fail to exploit semantic information.
+Moreover, most approaches tightly couple path exploration with join execution, leading to high computational cost.
+In contrast, \hippasus decouples exploration from execution and introduces cost-aware semantic reasoning to guide the search without materializing joins.

-\textbf{Data and Feature Discovery with LLMs.} LLMs have been applied to data discovery and annotation tasks that involve understanding data semantics~\cite{DBLP:journals/debu/FreireFFKLPSSW25}.
+\textbf{Data and Feature Discovery with LLMs.} LLMs have recently been used in data discovery and annotation tasks that require semantic understanding~\cite{DBLP:journals/debu/FreireFFKLPSSW25}.
 ArcheType~\cite{vldb24-archetype} introduces a zero-shot approach for semantic column type annotation (CTA) using LLMs, addressing limitations of deep learning methods that require fixed types at training time and large numbers of training samples.
-AutoDDG~\cite{sigmod26-autoddg} automatically generates descriptions for tabular data, combining data-driven summarization with LLM-based enrichment.
+AutoDDG~\cite{autoddg-sigmod2026} automatically generates descriptions for tabular data, combining data-driven summarization with LLM-based enrichment.
 However, these works focus on metadata generation and schema matching rather than feature augmentation.
 Inspired by these, \hippasus introduces a Feature Description Generator component that creates semantic descriptions which provide context for its Path Explorer and Feature Selector components.